-- 1 block extra firm tofu cut into 1" cubes
+- 16 ounces extra firm tofu cut into 1″ cubes

 - ¼ cup frozen peas optional

-- In a small bowl, using a fork, whisk cornstarch with 1 tablespoon cold water.
+- In a small bowl, using a fork, whisk cornstarch with 2 tablespoons cold water.
 Add cornstarch mixture to the orange sauce and stir to combine.
 Set aside.

-- Heat oil in a large skillet over medium-high heat.
-Once hot and shimmering, add tofu, and fry until golden.
-Add vegetables and cook until bright and crisp-tender, just a few minutes depending on what vegetables you use.
-Pour orange sauce over vegetables and tofu, stir in frozen peas (if using), and bring to a boil for a minute or two until thickened.
+- Heat remaining 1/2 tablespoon oil in a large skillet or wok over medium-high heat.
+Once hot add the chopped vegetables and cook until bright and crisp-tender, just a few minutes depending on what vegetables you use.
+Toss in the cooked tofu, pour orange sauce over vegetables and tofu, stir in frozen peas (if using), and bring to a boil for a minute or two until thickened.

 - Serve over rice, if desired.
 Enjoy!